Explore your mortgage options

 During your home buying journey, your real estate agent or a home seller might ask you to provide them with a mortgage preapproval letter.
-And hopefully, your answer will be, “Of course!”
-A preapproval letter is an important document.
-It’s a clear signal that you’re serious about buying a home and can make a serious offer.
+This document is a clear signal that you’re serious about buying a home and can make a serious offer.

-In some cases, not having a preapproval letter might even keep you from making an offer on a home.
+In some cases, not having a preapproval letter might keep you from making an accepted offer on a home.
+We’ll go over the crucial information contained in the letter and what you need to do to get one.

 What Is a Mortgage Preapproval Letter?

-The key thing to remember about preapproval letters is that they are non-binding.
-That means a lender’s assessment of your ability to qualify for a mortgage can change if your financial situation changes.
-It also means that you aren’t committed to the lender.
+The key thing to remember about preapproval letters is that they’re non-binding.
+This means a lender’s assessment of your ability to qualify for a mortgage can change if your financial situation changes.
+It also means you aren’t committed to the lender.
 Nothing is stopping you from changing lenders if you get a better offer.

 A preapproval letter communicates that you would likely qualify for a mortgage.